 Establishing a CQH policy will be a step forward in reducing recidivism and homelessness among people with criminal records.
 The CQH bill would provide relief for most in-state convictions, both felonies and misdemeanors, which create state housing barriers to reduce inequitable relief and financial barriers to obtaining relief.
 The bill provides standards to guide a court's determination for granting or denying the certificate petition to prevent geographic disparities in certificate issuances based on the deciding court.
-The CQH bill provides a pathway to establish a rebuttable presumption of rehabilitation of the petitioner.
+The CQH bill creates a rebuttable presumption of eligibility of the petitioner if certain requirements are met.
 In addition, to prevent recidivism by supporting housing stability, it gives the court a reasonable deadline to review certificate applications before making determinations.

 Importantly, the bill limits the legal liability of public and private housing providers that supply housing to people with a CQH to reduce housing discrimination based on a person's criminal record.
 Public and private housing providers under the bill consider the CQHs on a case-by-case basis when making housing application determinations.
-Also, only subsequent felonies would revoke the CQH issuance, so the law wisely ensures the relief will stick for those who continue to be law-abiding citizens.
+Also, only subsequent felonies or misdemeanors of violence would revoke the CQH issuance, so the law wisely ensures the relief will stick for those who continue to be law-abiding citizens.